 I decided that perhaps I could peek – just peek, mind you! – into the subject of natural food coloring.
 You know, for the sake of being so fun.
 Also because I don’t want parabens in my playdough…

-(And of course, it fits pretty well with my Lenten challenge: My Food is Not a Number! although I could easily give up artificial colors and not need any of my own – real food has plenty of color on it own!)
+(And of course, it fits pretty well with my My Food is Not a Number! challenge, although I could easily give up artificial colors and not need any of my own – real food has plenty of color on its own!)

 Important Guidelines for Natural Food Coloring

 Since I don’t really want to do anything special – remember, I’m totally not fun – I am determined to find and try only those natural food coloring options that fit within these strict guidelines:

 - Must be simple – no cooking involved

 - Must be accessible – nothing I can’t find in a store in 3 minutes

 - Must be inexpensive – no more than $1 per color OR something I’d have on hand anyway

 - Must be non-perishable – something like this that I won’t use often can’t require a trip to the store or potentially wasting food in the produce drawer if I get behind on my schedule – you wait for me, colors.